amcpherson/destruct/README.md

 * `library_id`: ID of the dataset as given on the command line or in the input dataset table
 * `num_reads`: Number of reads for this dataset
 * `num_unique_reads`: Number of reads for this dataset, potential PCR duplicates removed

-#### Plots Tar

-The plots tar file contains pdfs of the score likelihoods per alignment length and fragment length distribution.

 #### Breakpoint Read Table